csaf-poc/csaf_distribution/README.md

 	- Build For GNU/Linux System: `make build_linux`
 	- Build For Windows System (cross build): `make build_win`
     - Build For both linux and windows: `make build`
-	- Build from the last github-tag: `make build_tag`
+	- Build from a specific github tag by passing the intended tag to the `BUILDTAG` variable.

-These places the binaries under `bin/` directory.
+	   E.g. `make BUILDTAG=v1.0.0 build` or `make BUILDTAG=1 build_linux`.
+     The special value `1` means checking out the highest github tag for the build.
+    - Remove the generated binaries und their directories: `make mostlyclean`

+Binaries will be places in directories named like `bin-linux-amd64/` and `bin-windows-amd64/`.

 - [Install](http://nginx.org/en/docs/install.html)  **nginx**
 - To configure nginx see [docs/provider-setup.md](docs/provider-setup.md)